Nursing – Administration (MSN)

 Concentration: Nurse administration

-April 1st (Fall Admission)
+April 1st (Fall semester)

-October 1st (Spring Admission)
+October 1st (Spring semester)

 The nurse administrator track is a 36 credit program which prepares a nurse administrator to work in a variety of health care environments.
 Nurse administrators often manage a team of nurses, or a specific nursing unit or shift.
 Nurse administrators can interact directly with patients but often are assigned to a more managerial role.
 A unique feature of the program is the ability to enroll in three MBA courses offered through the Cotsakos College of Business MBA program.
 The program is designed for either part- or full-time study.